SABLE: Secure And Byzantine robust LEarning: Related Work and Conclusion

+Finally, a handful of prior works~\cite{wang21, ma21, PBFL, rahulamathavan2023fhefl} investigate the use of HE to grant privacy to Byzantine robust ML algorithms.
+The previous work~\cite{wang21} closest to \algoname{} attempts to implement the Multi-Krum~\cite{krum} aggregator using the additively homomorphic Paillier cryptosystem.
+Their approach however does not fully implement Multi-Krum in the encrypted domain in order to fit the constraint of that cryptosystem.
+In turn, this solution induces significant leakage towards the aggregation nodes (equivalent to the server in our setting), hence significantly diminishing the privacy of the solution.
+Additionally, in the solution proposed in~\cite{rahulamathavan2023fhefl}, the server has access to the resulting model at every step of the learning procedure, also endangering the privacy of the nodes.

+A couple of approaches combine HE with weaker notions of Byzantine robustness \cite{PBFL, ma21}.
+Some \cite{PBFL} use the FLTrust robustness model (mentioned above), while others \cite{ma21} homomorphically implement Robust Stochastic Aggregation (RSA)~\cite{rsa}, a robust variant of SGD.
+Yet, RSA has weak theoretical guarantees: it is only proven for strongly convex functions (which is seldom true for modern neural networks), and it provides sub-optimal guarantees as it does not employ noise reduction techniques~\cite[Theorem 2]{Karimireddy2021History}.

-In this work, we present \algoname{}, a building-block for extending Robust-DSGD with training data confidentiality guarantees by means of HE. \algoname{} is robust against Byzantine nodes, achieves state-of-the-art cryptographic security, and protects the data privacy of the nodes from the server.
+This paper presents \algoname{}, a new algorithm extending Robust-DSGD with training data confidentiality guarantees. \algoname{} defends against Byzantine nodes with state-of-the-art robustness guarantees and protects the privacy of the nodes from the (single) server using only HE as security primitive.
 At the core of \algoname{} lies our main contribution, namely \aggregator{}, our novel homomorphic operator for the robust aggregator CWTM~\cite{yin2018byzantine}.
-To develop \aggregator{}, we propose a new plaintext encoding method that accelerates state-of-the-art homomorphic sorting.
+To develop an efficient \aggregator{}, we propose a plaintext encoding method that has a general applicability, and demonstrate its usefulness within our implementation on the task of homomorphic sorting.
 Most importantly, \aggregator{} would have been more challenging to implement efficiently without this contribution.
-An additional by-product of our work is the ability to also implement \aggregatortwo{}, a homomorphic operator for CWMED~\cite{yin2018byzantine}, without incurring additional costs.
+An additional by-product of our work is the ability to implement \aggregatortwo{}, a homomorphic operator for CWMED~\cite{yin2018byzantine}, without incurring additional costs.